 Safe Harbor Statement: The preceding is intended to outline our general product direction.
 It is intended for information purposes only, and may not be incorporated into any contract.
 It is not a commitment to deliver any material, code, or functionality, and should not be relied upon in making purchasing decisions.
 The development, release and timing of any features or functionality described for Oracle's products remains at the sole discretion of Oracle.

-Restaurant operators have a constant stream of data flowing into their POS terminals – from in-store transactions, to mobile apps and online ordering, many restaurateurs are sitting on a goldmine of data.
+Restaurant operators have a constant stream of data flowing into their POS terminals – from in-store transactions, to mobile apps and ordering via online order system for restaurants, many restaurateurs are sitting on a goldmine of data.
 The question is, how can meaningful insights be extracted from all that data and turned into profit?

 This is where data science comes into play.
 Knowing more about what affects your business, and being able to analyse the factors that affect sales and efficiency, presents many opportunities for operators to enhance the customer experience, streamline business operations and boost the bottom line.
 That’s the power of data science.